Tommy Prince: Early life

 Tommy Prince's family members had a strong military tradition, and had served in the Canadian armed forces in support of the Crown during the 1870 Red River Rebellion.
 Chief William Prince (a first cousin of Tommy Prince's father) had led the Nile Expedition Voyageurs in the relief of General Gordon at the Siege of Khartoum in 1885.
 During WWI Prince's family members had served in France.

 Growing up, Prince became a superb marksman with exceptional tracking and stealth skills learned from countless days spent hunting in the wilderness around his Indigenous reserve.
 Prince's father would teach him marksmanship and he developed the skill to shoot five bullets through a target the size of a playing card at 100 metres.
-He attended Elkhorn Residential School, completing grade eight and proceeding to secondary school.
+He attended Elkhorn Residential School, completing grade eight, where he studied agricultural science and machinery.
 He joined the student Royal Canadian Army Cadets and later stated, "As soon as I put my uniform on, I felt like a better man.
 I even tried to wear it to class."
 He continued with the Army Cadets throughout his teenage years.
-Prince had aspirations to become a lawyer, but had to leave high school at age 16 due to circumstances of the time, dire family finances during the Great Depression.
+Prince had aspirations to become a lawyer, but had to leave school at age 16 due to circumstances of the time, dire family finances during the Great Depression.
 He was employed at a variety of manual-labour positions but primarily as a tree feller.